 As of March 16, 2020, all voice lessons have been delivered online by The Sharkey Voice Studio and will continue to do for the 2020/21 academic year.
 The studio will reassess its decision in June 2021 to observe the local transmission levels of that time.
-A hybrid model of in-person and online delivery of lessons will be considered by the beginning of 2021.
+A hybrid model of in-person and online delivery of lessons will be considered in the second or third quarter of 2021.

 Once in-person lessons are allowed to resume safely, the following steps will be in place: